Campus Safety Protocols - FAQs

 Contact our Residence Manager on +971 55 991 9820 if you feel uneasy or unwell.

-Students living on campus are advised to limit their outings, however no restrictions will be placed on students that want to meet with friends and family outside the University campus.
+No restrictions are placed on students that want to meet with friends and family outside the University campus.

 We are following the health and safety protocols as advised by the authorities.
 Frequently touched surfaces and all common areas, including bathrooms are being sanitized several times a day.
-Disinfection drives will be conducted on a daily basis, based on Dubai Municipality’s cleaning and disinfecting guidelines.
+Disinfection drives are conducted, based on Dubai Municipality’s cleaning and disinfecting guidelines.